Property on your list of favourites? Looking to organise a second viewing?

-If a property is on your list of favourites, it’s likely you’re looking to organise a second viewing.
 It’s always advisable to view a property more than once!
-You’ve seen the property for the first time, now is your chance to go back and establish whether this could be the right property for you.
+Now’s your chance to go back and establish whether this could be the right property for you.

 Viewing a property for the second time